yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ### Task 3: Review an Advanced Data Security Vulnerability Assessment

-In this task, you review an assessment report generated by ADS for the `TailspinToys` database and take action to remediate one of the findings in the `TailspinToys` database.
+In this task, you review an assessment report generated by ADS for the `WideWorldImporters` database and take action to remediate one of the findings in the `WideWorldImporters` database.
 The [SQL Vulnerability Assessment service](https://docs.microsoft.com/azure/sql-database/sql-vulnerability-assessment) is a service that provides visibility into your security state and includes actionable steps to resolve security issues and enhance your database security.

-1. Return to the **Advanced Data Security** blade for the `TailspinToys` Managed database and then select the **Vulnerability Assessment** tile.
+1. Return to the **Advanced Data Security** blade for the `WideWorldImporters` Managed database and then select the **Vulnerability Assessment** tile.

    ![The Vulnerability tile is displayed.](media/ads-vulnerability-assessment-tile.png "Advanced Data Security")